larson-group/clubb_release/Readme.txt

 parameterization (``hoc''), to best fit large-eddy simulation output.
 The optimization technique is the simplex algorithm, as implemented in _Numerical Recipes_ (amoeba.f90).
-The parameterization is called as a subroutine (hoc_sub) with parameter values as input.
+The parameterization is called as a subroutine ( hoc_model() ) with parameter values as input.

 The code is highly flexible.
 One can vary the cases (bomex, fire, arm, or atex) to match; the variables to match (cloud fraction, liquid water, third moment of vertical velocity, etc.); the altitude and times over which to match these variables; and the parameters to tune (C1, beta, etc.).

 The code is written in Fortran 90/95 and executed by a bash runscript.
-On a win32 machine this could be done with a .bat file, but we have not written one or tested this.
+On the Microsoft Windows platform this could work using MSYS or Cygwin with G95, but this has not been tested.
 We use the Portland Group compiler, version 5.2-4.
 G95 currently only works -ffast-math off, and hoc_standalone is the only program which works reliably.
-Sun's fortran 95  appears to work, but has not been tested rigorously.
+Sun's f95 8.1 on Solaris appears to work for hoc_tuner, but has not been rigorously tested.
-The gfortran ( gcc 4.0.x) compiler does not work at all.
+The GNU fortran compiler (gcc 4.0.x) does not implement the entire Fortran 90 standard yet, and so does not work at all.

 -----------------------------------------------------------------------
 -                                                                     -